 |

-have appeared several magazines; his collection of poetry ‘Green Plums’ was
+poetry and writings have appeared several magazines; his collection of poetry

 to the American novelist Pearl S. Buck, winner of the Nobel Prize for

-storytellers.
-The people, for the most part, were illiterate.
-Thus, on
+from many professional storytellers.
+The people, for the most part, were

-retold tales that they have learned, not ones that they themselves composed.
+storytellers who have retold tales that they have learned, not ones that they

-Therefore, the authorship of these collected stories should rightly be
+themselves composed.
+Therefore, the authorship of these collected stories should

 the epic poems The Iliad and The Odyssey by Homer, about the Trojan